How to Repot your Houseplant

 If there are many matted roots coming out of the drainage hole at the bottom, you may need to just cut those off so that you can slide the plant out of the pot.

-Don’t worry about cutting those roots off, especially if the houseplant is healthy.
-It will survive and forget what you did to it 🙂 Sometimes, you may want to lean the pot over if it makes it easier to slip the plant out of the pot.
+Don't worry about cutting those roots off, especially if the houseplant is healthy.
+Sometimes, you may want to lean the pot over if it makes it easier to slip the plant out of the pot.

-In the next case below, I had to actually take scissors and cut the plastic pot off of my Sansevieria cylindrica!
-There was a pup growing out of the drainage hole, so that’s why I had to do this.
-Take a look at the pictures.
-There would have been no other way to safely remove it from the pot.
+In the next case below, I had to actually take scissors and cut the plastic pot off of my Sansevieria cylindrica.
+There was a pup growing out of the drainage hole, so there was no other option.

 Take a look at the roots once I cut the pot off!
 Those big, fleshy, beautiful roots!